chongyi-zheng/PASF/README.md

 - The bash scripts only set ![equation](https://latex.codecogs.com/svg.image?%5Cinline%20%5Calpha_%7B%5Ctext%7BMMD%7D%7D), ![equation](https://latex.codecogs.com/svg.image?%5Cinline%20%5Calpha_%7B%5Ctext%7BDIFF%7D%7D), and ![equation](https://latex.codecogs.com/svg.image?%5Cinline%20%5Cbeta) with the exact values we used for LC.
 But you can play with other hyperparameters in python scripts under `(PASF DIR)/experiment`.

+- Training and evaluation environments are chosen in python scripts for each task.
+You can find the backgrounds in `(PASF DIR)/multiworld/core/background` and domains in `(PASF DIR)/multiworld/envs/assets/sawyer_xyz`.

 - Results are recorded in `progress.csv` under `(PASF DIR)/data/` and 'variant.json' contains configuration for each experiment.